Montana bars birth certificate changes, even with surgery

 The state health department said late Monday in an emergency order that it would no longer record the category of “gender” on people's birth certificates, replacing that category with a listing for “sex” that can be changed only in rare circumstances.

-Sex is “immutable," the order said, while gender is a “social...construct" that can change over time.
+Sex is “immutable," according to the order, while gender is a “social...construct" that can change over time.

+“Sex is different from gender and an immutable genetic fact, which is not changeable, even by surgery,” said the order from Adam Meier, direct of Public Health and Human Services.

+Only Tennessee, Oklahoma and West Virginia have similar sweeping prohibitions against changes to birth certificates, according to the civil rights group Lambda Legal.
+Bans in Idaho and Ohio were struck down in 2020, according to the group.

 The order came a month after a state judge temporarily blocked enforcement of a law that required transgender people to have undergone a “surgical procedure” before being allowed to change their gender on their birth certificates.